Emergency Tax

 You can manage and view your tax record in PAYE Services in myAccount.

 Your employer will calculate the correct tax that you should have paid since the start of the year (January).
-Your employer will refund any tax and Universal Social Charge (USC) that you have overpaid on your next pay day.
+Your employer will refund any Income Tax and Universal Social Charge (USC) that you have overpaid on your next pay day.

 The date your employer receives the RPN will determine which pay day will include your refund.

-Your employer cannot make any refunds of tax and USC that may be due to you until a cumulative RPN is made available.
+Your employer cannot make any refunds of Income Tax and USC that may be due to you until a cumulative RPN is made available to them for you.

 You can contact Revenue to find out why you are on the Week 1 basis by: